WHAT IS IN A NAME?

 William Shakespeare in his famous play Romeo and Juliet used the line “What’s in a name?
 That which we call a rose by any other name would smell just as sweet.”
 This was intended to convey that the naming of things is an irrelevant convention with no meaning behind it.

-Accordingly, the literal combination would mean the “Strong ground”, but the combination of the two words deriving from the two main Western language families makes our name’s meaning adaptable and clear across all the Western continent.
+Accordingly, the literal combination would mean the “Strong ground”, but the combination of the two words deriving from the two main Western language families makes our name’s meaning adaptable and clear across all the Western continents.